jarsonX/data_analysis_with_sql_advanced_techniques/README.md

-# data_analysis_with_sql_advanced_techniques
+# SQL for Data Analysis
+## Advanced Techniques for Transforming Data into Insights

-Based on Data Analysis With SQL by Cathy Tanimura, published by O'Reilly
+Based on a book by Cathy Tanimura, published by O'Reilly.